Welcome to Hailo's Developer Zone

 The HailoRT includes many more APIs and functions to help you easily integrate your application with the Hailo device.

-Use the TAPPAS (Template APPlications And Solutions) demo suite to see full demo applications with a single command line.
+Use the TAPPAS demo suite to see a set of full application examples by running a single command line or via TAPPAS GUI.

-The TAPPAS demonstrates a variety of applications ranging from classification, detection, and segmentation, all the way up to more complicated pipelines including several models such as LPR and VMS applications.
+The TAPPAS demonstrates a variety of application examples ranging from classification, detection, and segmentation, all the way up to more complicated pipelines including several models such as LPR and VMS applications.

 The TAPPAS code is open and can be viewed to learn how to use the different APIs of the HailoRT for your application.